NCAR/HPC-Docs/docs/storage-systems/data-transfer/index.md

 The best way to transfer files between systems or to share data with colleagues depends on the context.
-For example, you might want to move or copy data that you own from the GLADE system to a university storage resource or from GLADE to NCAR Campaign Storage.
-At another time, you might want to share data that you have on GLADE with someone who does not have access to NCAR systems.
+For example, you might want to move or copy data that you own from the GLADE system to a university storage resource or from GLADE to NSF NCAR Campaign Storage.
+At another time, you might want to share data that you have on GLADE with someone who does not have access to NSF NCAR systems.

 There are several ways of accomplishing these transfer and sharing tasks.
 Review the descriptions of each below and follow the links